louishainaut/louishainaut.github.io/_pages/cv.md

 ## Education

-* BSc in Mathematics, University of Bonn, 2014--2017
+* PhD in Mathematics, Stockholm University, 2019--now.
-* MSc in Mathematics, University of Bonn, 2017--2019
+* MSc in Mathematics, University of Bonn, 2017--2019.
-* PhD in Mathematics, Stockholm University, 2019--
+* BSc in Mathematics, University of Bonn, 2014--2017.

 ## Publications